 There is an ongoing battle between card counters and casinos.
-The casino is always trying to catch the counter, and the counter is trying to avoid getting caught.
+The casino is always trying to catch the card counter, and the counter is trying to avoid getting caught.
 Many card counters can develop traits that make it more likely that they will get caught.
 Here are some behaviors that you should avoid if you are counting cards at blackjack in a live casino.

 Looking at Other Player’s Hands Too Long